Tools

 -a address, --size=address [=0 by default] Start address in the flash to read.

--s size, --size=size [=1MB by default] Size of reading area.
-If size is not specified it is set to 1MB.
-If size set to 0 it will be updated to flash size.
-Read data will be written to file specified by output_file_path or it will be printed out to console.
+-s size, --size=size [=1MB by default] Size of the area to read.
+If not specified, it defaults to 1MB.
+If the size is 0, it uses the full flash size.
+The data is written to the file specified by output_file_path or printed to the console.

 Sample run (reading a part of the flash from device with bus address 3)